-MTI is also administering \$39.6M for "one-time funding to support and leverage private investments in research, development, and innovation in the state's technology sectors.
+MTI is also administering \$39.6M for "one-time funding to support and leverage private investments in research, development, and innovation in the State of Maine's technology sectors.
 These funds, which must be matched by the recipient, will be awarded to Maine organizations through a competitive process to help them increase revenue, create and preserve jobs, and grow market share."
-To fulfill this legislative mandate, we created the Pandemic Recovery for an Innovative Maine Economy (PRIME) Fund.
+To fulfill this legislative mandate, we created the PRIME Fund.

-The PRIME Fund will be awarding grants in three phases.
+The PRIME Fund awarded grants in several phases.
 Phase 1, whose 174 awards were announced in early FY2023, focused on direct support to businesses who suffered negative impacts from the pandemic.
-More than \$23 million in awards were associated with PRIME Phase 1 and, while they were technically made in FY2023 given that MTI's new fiscal year commenced on July 1, most all the project work occurred in FY2022.
+More than \$23 million in awards were associated with PRIME Phase 1.